JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 ## Disclaimer
 I have not received any funds, support, or direction of any kind from the different vendors.
 Testing was done for my own benefit at my cost to help my customers.

-I will repeat testing the batteries for consistancy of the products and My testing will continue with repeat testing the batteries for consistancy of the products and until I am satisfied that cheaper is a good answer, or I identify a really good battery at a good price..
+I have no plans to test any more vendor products, as this is getting expensive, but my testing will continue until I am satisfied with the consistancy of results.
+I also want to be satisfied that cheaper is a good answer, or I identify a really good battery at a good price.

 ***
 ## Full Test Report